azimiHamid/tailwindCss_playground/readme.md

 # Remember
-Generally for the Outer layout of a webpage use grid in tailwind css.
+Generally for the Outer layout of a webpage use grid in tailwind css. <br />
-For Inner layouts usr flexbox.
+For Inner layouts use flexbox.

 <h3>Usefull links:</h3>
 <ul>